-When you hire the right CFO and empower them to do their job well, the possibilities for your company are limitless.
+When you hire the right CFO and empower them to do their job well — regardless of whether you hire a startup CFO, a consumer services CFO, a private equity CFO, or another industry-specific CFO — the possibilities for your company are limitless when you sign on the right chief financial officer.
 For example, your profitability improves, fundraising becomes easier, financial processes tighten, resource allocation gets more tactical, forecasting improves, etc. In essence, the business gets better and stronger.

 However, hiring the right person in a tight talent market can be just as daunting as the CFO role itself.
 This guide itemizes ways to help you ease through the process and make the right decision for your company — whether you’re looking for a credit union CFO, a private equity CFO, or any other type of CFO.

 Before the hiring process can begin, you must clearly define the CFO role.
 An excellent place to start is an in-depth understanding of the modern CFO role and how it is likely to evolve and integrate with your business.

 Next, reflect upon your growth challenges and your company’s strategic goals over the coming years.
 Your CFO should possess the skillsets that allow them to alleviate your pain points and help with achieving the strategic goals of the company.
 The job description you’ll use to find a CFO — as well as your CFO interview questions — must be created with this in mind.